maurges/every-rust-gui-library/notes.md

 low-level, and badly documented.
 But at least everything works well and I can access the model multiple ways.
 Now time to create the todo example!

+Actually, I like how I can just create an rc-refcell for private view of the view, like editing state.
+Just convenient to use.
+I also really like two-directional bindings.

+What's inconvenient about rust is that I can't reference locals defined in the future.
+Lazyness would be nice here, but since I'm actually working with local monadic bindings, what I need is MonadTardis.
+Or a better layout language.

+All those untyped bindings caused a bug that when I add an item, the text is not set for some reason.
+Fucking hell.
+Hmm, so it seems that sync_create just doesn't fucking work for a string property?
+Brilliant.
+Well, I just set it manually on creation, why not.
+Wait, I think the reason might be that syncing is done one way and not in the one I expected, let me check.
+Yep, that was it, my bad I guess.

+Ok, it works on the first try.
+Nice.

+So, my overall thoughts on gtk?
+Wow it's been a long time and I kind of forgot my initial impressions already.
+What I wrote today was pretty nice and predictable.
+Not nearly as bad as I was dreading from relm and initial documentation lookthrough.
+The tutorial is good enough, but not up to date at places and sometimes ambiguous.
+The worst part of gtk is the untyped properties and other stuff.
+The rust library could have made them well-typed, but they didn't, which is a big miss.
+Compared to qmetaobject, this has better tutorial, but even worse apidocs.
+This one requires a lot more code and is about as unsafe as javascript in qml.
+So, idk, evenly matched.
+I will still prefer qml in the future, also because of qmlscene and figma-to-qml.

 ## iced
 Time spent: a couple of hours